RU-Automated-Reasoning-Group/TypeInference/README.md

 ```

 The second rule above is for typing recursive functions e.g. `let rec f = fun x -> if x <= 0 then 1 else x * f(x-1) in f 5`.
 When type checking for `u1`, it is important to add to the type environment a type for `f`.
 This is because `f` can be recursively used in `u1`.
 Since we do not know the type of `f` initially, we annotate it with an unknown type `a` and build constraints over it.
 When type checking `u2`, it is also necessary to extend the typing environment with `(f: t1)` as `f` may be used in `u2`.

+11. Typing cons expressions.

+Note that you are expected to design the typing rule for cons expressions `e1 :: e2`, as in Exam II.

 ### Typing Constraint Solver